voucherifyio/voucherify-openapi/docs/guides/development/data-parsing.md

 order: 45
 ---

-Voucherify API sends much data in a validation or redemption response and only some of the data is relevant to end-customers.
+Voucherify API sends much data in a validation or redemption response but only some of the data is relevant to end-customers, who use your store or services.

 > 📘 Goals
 >